What is astigmatism?

 - Consider An Omega-3 Supplement

-On top of all the healthful compounds found in green veggies, eye health experts are excited about the manifold benefits of omega-3 fatty acids.
+On top of all the healthy compounds found in green veggies, eye health experts are excited about the manifold benefits of omega-3 fatty acids.
 Mostly found in fresh seafood and nuts, this impressive compound has been linked with many eye health benefits including a reduction in dry eye symptoms.

 For those who don’t mind fishy foods, consider adding more salmon, sardines, skipjack tuna, or mackerel into your weekly diet.
 You might also want to eat more omega-3-rich walnuts, chia seeds, and flaxseeds.